Ghost in the Shell 2: Innocence: Music Anthology

-It consists of music videos from Production I.G.
+A music anthology disc based on the film was released by Bandai Entertainment in July 2005, consisting of music videos animated by Production I.G.

 Reception

+Critical reception of Ghost in the Shell 2: Innocence has been generally positive.
 Review aggregator website Rotten Tomatoes reported that 65% of critics have given a positive review based on 99 reviews, with an average rating of 6.3/10.
 The consensus states: "The animation is lovely, but the plot is complex to the point of inscrutability, leaving Ghost in the Shell 2: Innocence both original and numbing."
 On Metacritic, it has a weighted average score of 68 out of 100 based on 27 critics, indicating "generally favorable reviews".

 The film was praised by Manohla Dargis of the New York Times, who wrote "Innocence doesn't just reveal a wealth of visual enchantments; it restates the case that there can and should be more to feature-length animations than cheap jokes, pathos and pandering."
 In contrast, criticism rests upon a number of factors, often cited to be overly heavy on philosophical dialogue and thus hard to follow, and its ending has been described as weak and unmeaningful in the arc of character development.
 Helen McCarthy in 500 Essential Anime Movies praises the quality script and direction, stating that "it's a challenging film, but it's one of the best anime ever".

+Dominic Laeno of THEM Anime Reviews gave Ghost in the Shell 2 a perfect 5-star review, deeming it to be a massive improvement over the first film.
+Laeno handed out praise for the soundtrack by Kenji Kawai, which he deemed as superior to the original, as well as the presentation of the dialogue, the story, the film’s overall message, while only handing out criticism for the 2D animation, which he felt was a slight downgrade compared to the first film’s.
+Overall, Laeno concluded that the movie was "very thought provoking, and utterly mesmerizing in its incredible beauty in direction and in message", and that "this is simply a brilliant film."
+Carlo Santos of Anime News Network gave Ghost in the Shell 2 a B rating, handing out praise for the animation, artwork, soundtrack, and story but criticized the pacing and the dialogue, claiming that it makes it difficult to relate to the characters of the film.
+Santos ultimately concluded that the film "has its merits, primarily as a showcase of animation pushed to the limits of beauty and complexity."